Auto Repair Basics: If You Drive, You Should Learn Basic Repairs

 Some problems are under your nose.
 You can detect them, by their odor:

 • The smell of burned toast – a light, sharp odor – often signals, an electrical short and burning insulation.
-To be safe, try not to drive the vehicle, until the problem is diagnosed.
+To be safe, try not to drive the car, until the problem is diagnosed.

 • The smell of rotten eggs.
 A continuous burning Sulphur smell.
 Usually indicates a problem, in the catalytic converter or other emission control devices.
 Don’t delay diagnosis and repair.